santiherra/Gravity/README.md

 ## Contents
 * `solar_system.py`: python script dedicated to the computation of a particle orbit with a root finding method in the two body approximation.
 Application to the orbits of planets in the SS.
 * `three_body.py`: python script dedicated to the numerical integration of the motion of three gravitationally-interacting particles.

+More content and some great updates are yet to come...
+Keep track!